sabeechen/hassio-google-drive-backup/README.md

 generational_years: 5
 ```

-... a snapshot will be kept for the last 3 days, the last 4 weeks, the last 12 months, and the last 5 years.
-Additionally, you may configure the day of the week, day of the month, and day of the year that weekly, monthly, and yearly snapshots are maintained.
+... a backup will be kept for the last 3 days, the last 4 weeks, the last 12 months, and the last 5 years.
+Additionally, you may configure the day of the week, day of the month, and day of the year that weekly, monthly, and yearly backups are maintained.

 ```yaml
 generational_days: 3